pagkly/Zed/Investopedia3/Lapse Definition.md

 A lapse is the cessation of a privilege, right or policy due to the passage of time or inaction.
 A lapse of a privilege due to inaction occurs when the party that is to receive the benefit does not fulfill the conditions or requirements set forth by a contract or agreement.

-When a policy lapses, it usually occurs because one party fails to act on its obligations, or one of the terms on the policy is breached; an insurance policy will lapse if the holder does not pay the [premiums](https://www.investopedia.com/terms/p/premium.asp), for example.
-The right given by an [options contract](https://www.investopedia.com/terms/o/optionscontract.asp) will lapse when the option reaches maturity, at which time the holder will no longer possess the right to buy or sell the [underlying asset](https://www.investopedia.com/terms/u/underlying-asset.asp).
+When a policy lapses, it usually occurs because one party fails to act on its obligations, or one of the terms on the policy is breached; an insurance policy will lapse if the holder does not pay the [[premiums]](https://www.investopedia.com/terms/p/premium.asp), for example.
+The right given by an [[options contract]](https://www.investopedia.com/terms/o/optionscontract.asp) will lapse when the option reaches maturity, at which time the holder will no longer possess the right to buy or sell the [[underlying asset]](https://www.investopedia.com/terms/u/underlying-asset.asp).

 ## Understanding Lapses